ivganev/tutoring/faqs.md

 ## Who do you work with?

   <p>I'm happy to guide students of all ages!
 Most of the people I work with are college or masters students pursuing a degree in a STEM discipline, as well as talented high school students interested in math and coding.
-I also have a number of independent adult learners working on personal projects or looking to gain useful skills for their career.</p>
+I also frequently meet with independent adult learners working on personal projects or looking to gain useful skills for their career.</p>

 ## Do you do in-person tutoring?